GyVn87/Charm-Rebalanced-Mod/README.md

 ***This charm is far weaker than other 1-notch charms like Grubsong, Nailmaster's Glory, and its synergies are terrible as well.***
 ## Glowing Womb
-- Damage (both normal and Dung version): 75% of Nail damage.
+- Damage (both normal and Dung version): 66% of Nail damage.
 - Maximum Hatchlings: 4 => 6
-- Summons 2 Hatchlings after a successful Focus
+- Summons 3 Hatchlings after a successful Focus
-- Summons 1 Hatchling after casting a Spell
 - Synergy with Deep Focus:
+  - Maximum hatchlings: 8
-  - Summons 3 Hatchlings after a successful Focus.
+  - Summons 4 Hatchlings after a successful Focus.

 ***This change makes the charm more interactive and fun to use now, while still retaining its original concept of using Soul to summon minions***
 ## Deep Focus